grafana/grafana/docs/sources/guides/intro-to-grafana.md

 ## Explore metrics and logs

 Explore your data through ad-hoc queries and dynamic drilldown.
 Split view and compare different time ranges, queries and data sources side by side.
-Refer to [Explore]({{ < relref "../features/explore/index.md" > }}) for more information.
+Refer to [Explore]({{< relref "../features/explore/index.md" >}}) for more information.

-## Set alerts
+## Alerts

-If you're using [Grafana alerting]({{ < relref "../alerting/_index.md" > }}), you can have alerts sent through a number of different notifiers, including PagerDuty, SMS, email, VictorOps, OpsGenie, or Slack.
+If you're using [Grafana alerting]({{< relref "../alerting/_index.md" >}}), you can have alerts sent through a number of different notifiers, including PagerDuty, SMS, email, VictorOps, OpsGenie, or Slack.

 Alert hooks allow you to create different notifiers with a bit of code if you prefer some other channels of communication.
 Visually define alert rules for your most important metrics.

-## Make annotations
+## Annotations

 Annotate graphs with rich events from different data sources.
 Hover over events to see the full event metadata and tags.

 This feature, which shows up as a graph marker in Grafana, is useful for correlating data in case something goes wrong.
 You can create the annotations manually—just control-click on a graph and input some text—or you can fetch data from any data source.
-Refer to [Annotations]({{ < relref "../reference/annotations.md" > }}) for more information.
+Refer to [Annotations]({{< relref "../reference/annotations.md" >}}) for more information.

 ## Dashboard templates

-[Templating]({{ < relref "../reference/templating.md">}}) allows you to create dashboards that can be reused for lots of different use cases.
+[Templating]({{< relref "../reference/templating.md" >}}) allows you to create dashboards that can be reused for lots of different use cases.
 Values aren't hard-coded with these templates, so for instance, if you have a production server and a test server, you can use the same dashboard for both.

 Templating allows you to drill down into your data, say, from all data to North America data, down to Texas data, and beyond.
 You can also share these dashboards across teams within your organization—or if you create a great dashboard template for a popular data source, you can contribute it to the whole community to customize and use.

 ## Configure Grafana

-If you're a Grafana administrator, then you'll want to thoroughly familiarize yourself with [Grafana configuration options]({{ < relref "../installation/configuration.md">}}) and the [Grafana CLI]({{ < relref "../administration/cli.md">}}).
+If you're a Grafana administrator, then you'll want to thoroughly familiarize yourself with [Grafana configuration options]({{< relref "../installation/configuration.md" >}}) and the [Grafana CLI]({{< relref "../administration/cli.md" >}}).

 Configuration covers both config files and environment variables.
 You can set up default ports, logging levels, email IP addresses, security, and more.